ibm-cloud-docs/powervs-migration/white-paper.md

 - Flexibility and scalability: Offers tailored backups for specific system components and scalable resources to meet changing workload demands, optimizing the migration process.
 - Enhanced data integrity and security: Maintains data integrity with accurate replication of the entire system and secure data transfer by using cloud storage.

-### Host and Operating System Mirroring using Geographic Logical Volume Manager (GLVM)
+### Host and OS mirroring by using Geographic Logical Volume Manager (GLVM)
 {: #host-GLVM}

-Migrating AIX workloads to {{site.data.keyword.powerSys_notm}} by using Host and OS System Mirroring with Geographic Logical Volume Manager (GLVM) ensures continuous data protection and high availability.
+Migrating AIX workloads to {{site.data.keyword.powerSys_notm}} by using Host and OS system mirroring with Geographic Logical Volume Manager (GLVM) helps ensure continuous data protection and high availability.
 GLVM replicates data at the logical volume level between on-premises systems and {{site.data.keyword.powerSys_notm}}, minimizing downtime and maintaining business continuity.
 PowerHA SystemMirror enhances this setup by automating management and monitoring.
 This method uses {{site.data.keyword.powerSys_notm}}'s scalable and high-performance infrastructure, providing efficient data replication and resource optimization while offering robust security through data encryption and isolated environments.

 This approach is cost-efficient, reduces infrastructure costs through a pay-as-you-go model and optimizes resource use.
 It provides robust disaster recovery solutions and ensures compliance with data protection regulations.
 The centralized control and simplified management that is offered by {{site.data.keyword.powerSys_notm}}, combined with the automated processes of PowerHA SystemMirror, make the migration process streamlined and reliable.
 This ensures that businesses can efficiently move their AIX workloads to the cloud, maximizing the benefits of cloud infrastructure while minimizing risks and costs.